Caithness Surname

 Caithness Last Name Statistics demography

-The religious adherence of those carrying the Caithness surname is chiefly Anglican (54%) in Ireland.
+The religious devotion of those bearing the Caithness surname is predominantly Anglican (54%) in Ireland.

-In The United States those holding the Caithness surname are 53.23% more likely to be registered Republicans than The US average, with 100% being registered to vote for the political party.
+In The United States those holding the Caithness surname are 53.23% more likely to be registered with the Republican Party than the national average, with 100% registered to vote for the party.

 The amount Caithness earn in different countries varies significantly.
 In South Africa they earn 17.33% less than the national average, earning R 196,452 per year; in United States they earn 10.03% more than the national average, earning $47,478 USD per year and in Canada they earn 5.49% more than the national average, earning $52,410 CAD per year.